KCGD/openSourceSpidermanMeme/README.md

 ```bash
 flatpak install org.gimp.GIMP.flatpakref
 ```
+Load the meme in GIMP and edit however you wish.

 ## Build the meme using GIMP

 Clone the repository and load the meme into gimp